fbraem/zumuta/blog/posts/2022-03-18-hairpin-turn-4.md

 validation, you need a Dotenv instance.
 A `StringStore` is available and `createFromString` hides the complexity to create and load a Dotenv from a string.
-Probably `createFromString` will not be used in production code, but it can be handy in unit tests.
+Probably `createFromString` will not be used in production code, but it can be useful in unit tests.

 After calling `load`, all variables will be available in `$_SERVER`, `$_ENV` or `getenv()`.
-The content of the variables are not typesafe and using these variables all over the place in the code is not a good idea.
+Using these variables all over the place in the code is not a good idea.
 What happens when a name of a variable needs to change?
+The content of these variables are not typesafe.
 Make untyped content as soon as possible typed.
 IDE's and static code analyzers will make it possible to find errors before the code is released to production.
-And as an extra, refactoring code will be easier.
+And as an extra, refactoring code will be a lot easier.

-## A sample: DatabaseConfiguration.
+### A sample: DatabaseConfiguration.

 First make a contract between the Configuration class and the several
 configurations: the `Configurable` interface: